GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 You can mitigate the impact for government intranet websites for all government-furnished equipment by using configuration management tools that include your agency's group policy objects or _certutil_, as described below.<!--Changed to all lowercase for "group policy object(s)" with no acronym, per LaChelle's changes.-->

-{% alert-info.html content="Your network smartcard logon using PIV and CAC is not impacted." %}
+{% include alert-info.html content="Your network smartcard logon using PIV and CAC is not impacted." %}

 ## What Should I Do?